How to Claim

 - you receive any decision from the Home Office

 This is not a full list.
 If you are not sure, ask us for advice.
-You can tell us about changes in writing, by email, in person or by phone.
+You can tell us about changes by phone, by email or in writing.

 If you report a change which results in you getting more benefit, we will amend your benefit from the Monday after the change happened, but only if you tell us within one month of the change happening.
 If you tell us late, your benefit will only be amended from the Monday after you tell us.